The Disputed Vote of Mr. Cayo: Plot

-They arrive at a village of three people where they meet Mayor Cayo Fernández (Francisco Rabal).
+They arrive at a village of three people where they meet Mayor Cayo Fernández.
 At this point, the film valorizes the self-sufficient rural existence of Mr. Cayo in harmony with nature that is on the verge of extinction and attempts to bring the concerns of rural Spain to the political agenda of the transition.
 At the same time, it shows the disconnection between urban and rural society.
 As a result, Mr. Cayo is ironic and sardonic in his conversations with Victor, Rafael and Laly.
 For example, Victor introduces himself as the candidate for the poor.
 Mr. Cayo responds, "But I'm not poor" (Pero yo no soy pobre).
 In other words, Mr. Cayo has all the resources he needs to survive in his land, thus.
 Exchanges such as this one reflect the social differences between Mr. Cayo and the three political activists.
 Furthermore, Rafael's and Laly's lack of understanding of Mr. Cayos’ lifestyle magnify these social gaps.
 Victor, on the other hand, is able to connect and communicate with Mr. Cayo without any trouble and even admires him.
 Before they leave, members of the right wing party arrive to visit Mr. Cayo to persuade his vote.
 The young men beat up Victor after an exchange of votes and threaten Mr. Cayo for his vote.
 In addition, they vandalize the political propaganda put up by Rafael in the village with the phrase “Viva España”.
 They also put up their own posters.

 At the end of the film Rafael arrives at Mr. Cayo's house but the now older and fragile man is very sick and in need of help.
 Rafael does not know how to help, since Mr. Cayo only has herbal medicines, so instead he calls an ambulance.
 As Mr. Cayo is taken to the local hospital, Rafael stays in the house and sees in one of the walls a poster of Victor that he put up in the village during their trip.